 They decided on Adrift, a Playstation 3 exclusive.
 The goal of the game?
-To show that developers, and even publishers, aren’t afraid to try out fresh ideas and concepts.
+To show that developers and even publishers aren’t afraid to try out fresh ideas and concepts.
 The title was a nod to its premise: a world where politics, economics and even technology had gone adrift.
-Sadly for Dontnod Entertainment their title was cancelled by Sony cancelled together with nine other titles in 2011.
-Their first heartbreak.
+Sadly the title, alongside nine others like The Agency, were cancelled by Sony in 2011.
+Dontnod’s first heartbreak.

-It could only have been fate though.
-In 2012 Dontnod Entertainment had reached out to Capcom to propose a partnership, who had just announced that it planned to expand in the West.
+It could only have been fate though, as when Capcom announced in 2012 that they were planning to expand their business in the West, Dontnod was one of the first to apply for a partnership.
 Capcom said yes; Dontnod’s first redemption.
-In their new partnership Adrift took on a more focused approach, slowly going from three elements having gone adrift, to just one: technology.
-And eventually more specific: memory technology.
-This shift in direction had the original gameplay vision go adrift as well, turning a story based title into an action-adventure title, known today as…
+In their new partnership Adrift took on a more focused approach, slowly going from three elements having gone adrift, to just one: technology – eventually more specific: memory technology.
+This saw had the original gameplay vision go adrift as well, turning a story based title into an action-adventure title, known today as…

 their first shift in direction

 This new vision sees (t)Errorist Nilin explore a world where memories are open.
-Lovers share memories, corporations seek to control them while others seek to twist them to fit their own ends.
-In this world gameplay is a mixture of exploration, climbing, sneaking, shooting, puzzle solving and fighting.
+Lovers share past experiences, corporations seek to control them while others seek to twist thoughts to fit their own ends.
+In this distopia the gameplay is a mixture of exploration, climbing, sneaking, shooting, puzzle solving and fighting.
 Stealth sections see you sneak by the same searchlights time and again, while climbing is a matter of pressing the right direction.
 Instead of focusing on one core element, the game aims to constantly switch up its structure to stay fresh.
-But as such some concepts, like the heavily promoted puzzles where you remix a person’s memory, are barely present and never fully expanded upon.
+Because of this though some concepts, like the heavily promoted puzzles where you edit a person’s memory, are barely present and never fully expanded upon.
 Is the combat an exception to this?

-The brawls are built around a two button format with combination of buttons giving different results.
-Combos have a fixed length and the moves that fill these attack-combination can be customized in the Combo Lab; each attack in a string being called a Pressen.
+Remember Me‘s brawls are built around a two button format with combinations of buttons giving different results.
+Combos have a fixed length and the moves that fill these strings can be customized in the menu.
+Each attack in a string being called a Pressen.
 In a neat trick all moves have the same animation length, meaning you can play more into how they look and where you want to place them in the combo-chain.

 Pressen come in four forms:

-Power honors its name by laying the smack down while continuously attacking with this Pressen will also stun foes.
+Power honors its name by laying the smack down.
 Regen heals you, while Chain is a enhanced copy of the attribute from the previous attack in the combo-chain.
-Cooldown is different however; in Remember Me there are special attacks called S-Pressen that require Focus to use, which is gained by attacking.
-Once used they will need time to recharge, some taking up to 3 minutes!
+Cooldown is different however; in Remember Me there are special attacks called S-Pressen that require a meter, called Focus, to use, which is gained by attacking.
+Once used they will need time to recharge, some taking upwards to 3 minutes.
 Cooldown Pressen reduce these, allowing you to use your stronger abilities more during a single engagement.

-Lastly there are the special S-Pressen as mentioned before, which come in various forms, each unlocked as the game progresses.
+Lastly there are the special S-Pressen as mentioned before which come in various forms, each unlocked as the game progresses.
 Some like Sensen Fury are more what we’re used to, a nice buff that makes you faster and stronger while replacing all your attacks with a generic attack chain.
-Others are more specific.
-Sensen DOS stuns everyone while Sensen RIP allows you to control enemy robots until they die.
+Others are more specific like Sensen DOS which stuns everyone, while Sensen RIP allows you to control enemy robots until they die.
 Using the right S-Pressen at the right time and managing the Focus and Cooldowns surrounding it, is what separates the rank and file Remember Me players.

 Despite their annoying nature the enemy’s designs are striking, as is the world they inhabit.
 Based on a mix of an utopian and dystopian vision of Paris – dubbed Neo Paris – the game uses large contrasting colors such as neon green, warm shades of yellow and full whites to emphasis its designs.
 Robots are slim and attractive in their curvature, while soldiers are clean and at the same time menacing in their bulky posture.
 The music does a great job too, mixing classical tunes with distortions and audio-glitches inside of it to exhume a feel that is almost Neo Classical.